 Atelier de Construction de Toulouse, Toulouse, France

-“B” primer is known to represent Bofors (Reuter).
+B (others ?) : “B” primer is known to represent Bofors (Reuter).
+NPA

-US : Manufactured for Cor-Bon by Federal and the “B” stands for bench rest.
+US : Manufactured for Cor-Bon by Federal and “B” stands for bench rest.
+NPA

-C (large) : On CBC Magtech and other CBC cases
+C (large) : Brazilian - on CBC Magtech and other CBC cases

 CD : French - Chaudun & Deriviere (Cf. “GD”)

-C R : On CBC Magtech CR = “Clean Range”
+C R (vertical) : Brazilian - on CBC Magtech CR = “Clean Range”

-DA. : Dansk Ammunitionsfabrik ?? - see also “Star”
+DA (offset) : Danish - believd to be Dansk Ammunitionsfabrik - see also “Star” .

-E = US Precision Ammunition = Fire Frangible
+E (offset right) : US - Precision Ammunition = Fire Frangible

-G : French : An early product of GEVELOT, use of which is known to have been
+G : French - An early product of GEVELOT, use of which is known to have been

 GD : French - Gaupillat & Delion (?)
 See Gaupillat.